vytautas-bunevicius/retail-bank-risk-evaluation/README.md

 uvicorn app.main:app --host 0.0.0.0 --port 8080
 ```

-## Note on Dependencies

-The `setup.py` file in this project is configured to read and install dependencies from `requirements.txt`.
-When you run `pip install -e .`, it installs both the project and all dependencies listed in `requirements.txt`.

-If you make changes to `requirements.txt`, you may need to run `pip install -e .` again to update the installed dependencies.

-## Pydantic Deprecation Warnings

-You may see deprecation warnings related to Pydantic validators.
-These are not errors, but suggestions to update to the newer Pydantic V2 style validators.
-Consider updating these in future maintenance of the project.

 ## Deployment

 The application is deployed on Google Cloud Platform using Cloud Run.
 To deploy your own instance: